1. There are various FX fee structures for currency exchange in the market, what are the differences, and which one benefits me most?

 This creates your final guaranteed exchange rate – quoted upfront, with no hidden fees added later.
 What you see is what you pay.
 This ensures you get competitive rates and complete clarity about the costs involved.

-The interbank rate is the exchange rate that major banks and financial institutions use when trading currencies directly with each other in the global market.
-This rate is typically available only to large institutions.
+The interbank rate is the rate that major banks and financial institutions use when they trade currencies directly with one another.
+It reflects real supply and demand in the global currency market, but it’s typically only available to large institutions, not to everyday customers or businesses.

 3. Why our FX fee structure works better for your business?

-We believe in a fundamentally better approach tailored to the needs of businesses like yours: delivering the genuine interbank rate with a single, competitive small margin embedded within your exchange rate.
+We believe in a simple approach tailored to the needs of businesses like yours: delivering the actual interbank rate with a single, competitive small margin embedded within your exchange rate.

 1. True Cost Clarity (Avoiding Fee Confusion)